 Cryptosporidium is a microbial pathogen recovered in untreated surface waters that if ingested, could lead to gastrointestinal illness.
-Test results conducted in 2015 and 2016 indicated that 6 samples out of 88 found 2 oocysts at the 0.2 oocyst/Liter level.
+Test results conducted between 2015 and 2017 indicated that 7 samples out of 96 found 2 oocysts at the 0.2 oocyst/Liter level.
 The MDC's water treatment processes are optimized to provide barriers for effectively removing these organisms from raw water.
-The remaining 82 samples were reported at a level between <0.053 oocysts/Liter to <0.098 oocysts/Liter level (non detects).
+The remaining 89 samples were reported at a level between <0.053 oocysts/Liter to <0.098 oocysts/Liter level (non detects).